mate-desktop/mate-desktop.org/blog/20240227-mate-1-28-released.md

 ### mate-desktop
 * A few changes were necessary to support background handling under wayland
 * A new 'mate_image_menu_item' function api was added to support image menu items with gtk3
-* Add support for meson
+* Add support for Meson
 * Some dead code was removed
 * Fixed some memory leaks
 * Fixed a lot of analyzer warnings